fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

 ## I18n - Internationalization

-By default webstart projects come with internationalization options.
+By default nxtstart projects come with internationalization options.
 Under `/public/locales` the different languages are placed.
 Each language directory contains multiple json files that can be as granular as necessary.
 Using these translations can be done as seen in `/src/pages/index.tsx` and `/src/components/NavBar.tsx` using serverSideTranslations.